 Come with a full bladder.

 If you can, try to come with your bladder full so you can provide a urine sample.
 The urine will be tested to be sure you are NOT pregnant and your provider may send a sample for gonorrhea and chlamydia screening.
-These are routine tests before an IUD or Implant insertion.
+These are routine tests done with a contraceptive visit.

 REVIEW SIDE EFFECTS

 Carefully review the expected and normal side effects such as bleeding pattern of whichever method you selected (review side effects on Bedsider).
 Also know the red flag warning signs, which are very rare but you should understand.

 Have pads or tampons on hand

 Have feminine hygiene products on hand, such as pantiliners, pads, or tampons.
 You can take ibuprofen as prescribed by your provider for the cramps.

 Check/feel that your Implant or IUD is in place.